maybe you did too…

 Sometimes I look back and regret having gotten a degree in Health Education.
 Sometimes I regret not knowing what I wanted to do sooner.
 That’s how we learn.
 Each and every experience brings us closer to who we are supposed to be and become.

-I am justifying my student loans by spinning and saying that I am helping people with their health after all, it’s just the health of their business and their mental state :)
+I am justifying my student loans by spinning it and saying that I am helping people with their health after all, it’s just the health of their business and their mental state :)